kyle-he/top-py/README.md

 # top

-Perhaps you are a Bottom and you found youself in this situation before:
+Perhaps you are a Bottom and you found yourself in this situation before:

 ![,,,,,,,,,](https://cdn.discordapp.com/attachments/644479051918082050/799905088541425664/bottom.jpg)